 These opportunities help our students to leave their isolation, reduce worrying thoughts, and reach a level of self-sufficiency with respect to both positive peer interaction and responsible self-care.
 Martial arts training, in particular, builds assertiveness and self-confidence.
 Anxiety is a form of fear, and martial arts students often report that they have not only overcome physical fears but also emotional and psychological worries.

 The Anxiety-Substance Abuse Link

 Young people who are suffering from excessive anxiety frequently use substances to cover up aspects of themselves that they dislike.
 The Red Mountain approach teaches students to live successfully, while also working on the emotional exploration and maturation needed to no longer feel the need to self-medicate.
-Over time, as a client’s self-esteem and coping skills improve, and the anxiety weakens its hold, the need to use substances often subsides.
+Over time, as a student’s self-esteem and coping skills improve, and the anxiety weakens its hold, the need to use substances often subsides.

 Clinically, we use cognitive behavioral therapies (CBT) to treat significant anxiety issues, as well as additional mindfulness-based techniques, such as meditation and yoga.
 The goal is increase self-regulation and feelings of calm and focus, while enhancing self-esteem.
 CBT focuses on finding solutions to psychological problems by modifying thoughts, behaviors, or feelings.
-From that base, we help guide the client over time into a greater sense of belonging in the world, as we help him or her to worry less, while processing emotions in healthier ways.
+From that base, we help guide the student over time into a greater sense of belonging in the world, as we help him or her to worry less, while processing emotions in healthier ways.

 Overcoming Anxiety With Red Mountain Sedona

 Launching Into Life

 Recognizing that anxiety is often a significant issue for emerging adults, Red Mountain devotes significant resources to addressing this problem, helping students to overcome their fears and “launch their lives.”

 Red Mountain Sedona is a premier young adult transition program, built on the shoulders of some of the most experienced and well-respected individuals in the field of young adult treatment.
 Most of our core staff has worked together for years, in some cases for decades, and collectively our team possesses over 150 years of professional clinical experience.